issueapp/spring/issues/spread/data/shopping.md

     title: Gifts for Dad

     cover_url: assets/shopping/cover.jpg
+    cover_caption: "Disclaimer: The links below/above are for websites which are not associated with Mondelēz International.
+Mondelēz International does not endorse any of the third party’s products/services."

     thumb_url: assets/shopping/cover.jpg

     products:

       - title: Happy Socks for Dad
         url: http://www.top3.com.au/categories/accessories-and-jewellery/socks-and-jocks/happy-socks/bd01-068-4146
         description: It all started under the cloud-ridden April sky of yet another belayed Swedish Spring in 2008.
 A vision to spread happiness by turning an everyday essential into a colourful design piece.
 A rigid standard of ultimate quality, craftsmanship, and creativity.
 A philosophy brought to perfection by the Happy Socks collective of creators, most recently spotted in a 400 year-old shrieking red cottage among the cherry trees and berry bushes in a park located in the midst of Stockholm.